RadioAstronomySoftwareGroup/pyuvdata/README.md

 * astropy >= 1.2
 * pyephem
 * aipy >= 2.1.5
-* casacore-python (for CASA measurement set reading functionality)
+* casacore-python (optional: for CASA measurement set reading functionality)

-## Install pyuvdata
-For simple installation, the latest stable version is available via pip using ```pip install pyuvdata```
+* healpy (optional: working with beams in HEALPix formats)

 ### For measurement set functionality, install python-casacore
 python-casacore is required in order to use the measurement set capabilities of pyuvdata. python-casacore requires the casacore c++ libraries.
 To install via conda,  run